Man Bait (1926 film)

 Man Bait is a 1926 American silent comedy film directed by Donald Crisp and starring Marie Prevost, Douglas Fairbanks Jr., and Kenneth Thomson.

 Plot

 After she is fired from her role as a shopgirl in a department store, Madge finds work as a taxi dancer.
 At the dance hall she meets and falls in love with a young man from a wealthy background.

 Cast

 Preservation

-With no prints of Man Bait in any film archives, it is a lost film.
+With no prints of Man Bait located in any film archives, it is a lost film.